 These arrangements require that, in order to be eligible for consideration for admission to the school at age 11, would-be students must either:

 (a) attain satisfactory scoring across tests taken at The Folkestone School for Girls in September each year.
 These will test students’ verbal, non-verbal and Mathematical competency and will require similar skills to those needed for Key Stage 2 English and Mathematics.
 The minimum scoring for entry will be that which will reasonably predict that at the end of Year 11 the candidate will attain qualifications sufficient to embark on Sixth Form studies at the school, given the curriculum through the school with its particular spread of subjects, time allocation to them and style of delivery.
 It is anticipated that this level will correspond approximately with that which would be attained or exceeded by 25% of girls locally.
-Arrangements to take the tests will be announced by the governing body in the local press and also advertised on the school’s website.
+Arrangements to take the tests will be advertised by the governing body.
 Application to take the test should be made on the school’s application form, which is available on the school website.
 If a paper copy is required, please contact the school.

 or (b) be selected for grammar school education by the Kent Age 11 assessment administered through the Local Authority coordinated scheme.